networkfusion/nanoframework-mono-libs/README.md

 ## lib
-This directory contains all managed (csharp) core libraries for dotNet nanoFramework.
+This directory contains all managed (csharp) core libraries for .NET nanoFramework.

 ### It does not contain the following project repos: